-Regulation 141 of the 2015 Regulations (or article 132 of the Solvency II Directive) and the Delegated Regulations includes provisions on how (re)insurance undertakings should invest their assets and cover extensively some of the main aspects of the prudent person principle, such as asset-liability management, investment in derivatives, liquidity risk management and concentration risk management.
-The guidelines on the prudent person principle form part of the European Insurance and Occupational Pensions Authority (EIOPA) guidelines on the System of Governance.
+Regulation 141 of the 2015 Regulations (or article 132 of the Solvency II Directive) and the Delegated Regulations include provisions on how (re)insurance undertakings should invest their assets and cover extensively some of the main aspects of the prudent person principle, such as asset-liability management, investment in derivatives, liquidity risk management and concentration risk management.
+Guidelines on the prudent person principle form part of the European Insurance and Occupational Pensions Authority (EIOPA) Guidelines on System of Governance.
 In addition, a supervisory review process on the review of this principle has been developed for the Central Bank supervisors.